 News... the changing scene

-Our KBC Branch General and Network Meeting is planned for Tuesday 15 April 2014 at Downfall Creek Bushland Centre, 815 Rode Road, McDowall.
+Our next KBC Branch General and Network Meeting will be held on Tuesday 21 October 2014 from 7.00 pm at Downfall Creek Bushland Centre, 815 Rode Road, McDowall.

-Finger food and drink at 7 pm for meeting from 7.30 pm - 9.30 pm We would love to see you there.
-Contact our by email about planning or progress of our projects and activities.
+Finger food and drink is available at 7 pm before our meeting from 7.30 pm - 9.30 pm.
+We would love to see you there.
+Contact our by email for queries about the planning or progress of our projects and activities.